 Refrigerate for one hour or until firm.
 Using the edges of the foil, lift the fudge out of the pans.
 Discard the foil and cut the fudge into 1-inch squares.
 Store whatever you don’t serve right away in airtight containers.

 What are the best toppings for fudge?

-When it comes to fudge toppings, your sweet tooth is the limit!
-Feel free to experiment with other mix-ins and toppings if you don’t love chopped nuts and marshmallow creme:
+When it comes to toppings, your sweet tooth is the limit!
+Experiment with other mix-ins and toppings if you don’t love chopped nuts:

 - Crushed candies